Skip to main content

 2. POLICY

-Surplus property procedures are initiated by cost center personnel by submitting a Surplus Property Request Form, located at https://financialservices.byuh.edu/fixed-assets.
-Designated Financial Services (FNS), Campus Receiving & Distribution, and Office of Information Technology (OIT) personnel are responsible for processing surplus property requests.
+Surplus Property procedures are initiated by Cost Center personnel by submitting a Surplus Property Request Form, located at financialservices.byuh.edu/fixed-assets.
+Designated Financial Services, Purchasing, Facilities Management, and Office of Information Technology (OIT) personnel are responsible for processing Surplus Property requests.

-Any employee who disposes or sells university property for personal gain or favor, or not in compliance with this policy, may be subject to disciplinary action.
-This policy applies to all BYU–Hawaii faculty, staff, and students.
+Any employee who disposes or sells University Property for personal gain or favor, or not in compliance with this policy, may be subject to disciplinary action.
+This policy applies to all BYU–Hawaii faculty, staff, and students (see Conflict of Interest )

 3. IMPLEMENTATION